The idea that Iran is digitally isolated from the world is a myth.

 Is Internet access widely available in Iran?

-The Internet is now as widespread in Iran as electricity and piped water.
-I mean, it’s everywhere because Iranians are prolific Internet users.
-Iran’s internet penetration is at nearly 80%.
+The Internet is now as widespread in Iran as electricity and running water.
+It’s everywhere because Iranians are prolific Internet users.
+Iran’s internet penetration is at nearly 80% of the population.

 4G connections are available even in many remote locations.
 When you’re bored in your tour bus in the middle of nowhere, you might be pleasantly surprised to find out you can get decent Internet on an Iranian SIM card.

 Download speeds for fixed Internet stink.
-But mobile speeds averaged 36 Mbps in April 2023, which is night and day compared to what the poor speeds of just a few years ago.
+But mobile speeds averaged 36 Mbps in April 2023, which is night and day compared to the poor speeds of just a few years ago.
+The global average for mobile download speed is about 42 Mbps, according to SpeedTest.com

 Also, internet data packages are inexpensive in Iran.
 A 10-gig package goes for $2 USD or less.